 WE COULD REALLY USE YOUR HELP TO REACH OUR GOAL.

 Donations for this project are being accepted at the Dresden Town Office – P.O.
 Box 30 – Dresden, Maine 04342.
 Just make sure to specify that it is for the 6-wheel RTV.
 Also, remember that your donations are tax deductible.
-But, most of all, you would be helping to bring a much needed piece of equipment into your community that would give our firefighters a big advantage in so many situations.
+But, most of all, you would be helping to provide us with essential equipment that provides our firefighters with more possibilities to answer an emergency in a more timely manner.

 So we spent Friday afternoon (July 25) until 9 p.m. and Saturday (July 26) from 8 a.m. to 9 p.m. at the waterfront in Richmond to do our annual fund raiser during Richmond Days.
 They were two glorious days and the crowds were really good.
 Our ‘Grill Masters’ were smokin’ the grill and everybody had such nice compliments on the food.
 We sold hamburgers, cheeseburgers, hot dogs, cheese dogs, chips, cold drinks and HOMEMADE desserts.
 We had a busy, but wonderful, time as usual.
 It was so nice to see people that we hadn’t seen in a while, talk to other vendors, watch all the events, listen to great music, smile as friends and neighbors shook each others hands or gave a big hug to those they don’t see on a regular basis.
 The atmosphere was so warm and inviting.
 And the fireworks were absolutely AWESOME.……some of the best we have ever seen.
 The Richmond Days Committee, Richmond PD, Richmond Public Works employees and Richmond FD members all did a terrific job on the entire weekend of festivities.
 They certainly deserve a huge pat on the back.
 Hopefully, we will see you all again next year.
 And THANK YOU for making our fund raiser a success as usual.